skandlab/MutSpot/Readme.md

  sample.snv.features/sample.indel.features    | Tab delimited file of sample specific features.
-E.g. clinical subtype min.count                                    | Minimum number of mutated samples in each hotspot (default=2) fit.sparse                                   | To fit background model using sparse matrix with GLMNET (default=FALSE) region.of.interest                           | Restrict hotspot analysis to regions in the given bed file
+E.g. clinical subtype min.count                                    | Minimum number of mutated samples in each hotspot (default=2) fit.sparse                                   | To fit background model using sparse matrix with GLMNET (default=FALSE) region.of.interest                           | Restrict hotspot analysis to regions in the given BED file

 ----------------------------------------------------------------------------------